Substance Abuse and Addiction Treatment Resources in Huntsville

 You may need to detox before you can begin a treatment program.
 It is essential that you rid your body of the harmful substance(s) it is dependent on.
 Patients who need to detox from certain substances like oxycodone or Valium will have more painful withdrawal symptoms than patients who are detoxing from substances like cocaine or methamphetamine.
 For patients who want to prevent pain, danger or relapse, it will be beneficial to receive the medical supervision that a detox center can provide while you are in this process.

 One thing you need to remember about detox centers, however, is that the real work of recovery does not begin there.
 In a detox center, inpatient treatment is not offered.
 Detoxing is definitely an essential process when you are recovering from an alcohol or drug addiction, but it is only one step.
 Following the detox process up with a full treatment program is absolutely essential.
-In a facility like The Recovery Village, both treatment programs and detox programs are available.
+Many U.S. facilities offer detox programs.

 Recovery Meetings Near You